WarHero21/import-brain--as-speech/README.md

 ## File functions and running options.
 ### Files
+train.ipynb: Think of it as our project's main function, it calls the other components.
+Trains the neural net, runs predictions and evaluates them using the most well-known metrics.

 example.py: Demonstrates the implemented functions, how we get a ready dataset with a few lines of code.

 database.py: Implements the database via the Database class.